 "Dissolved oxygen sensors are extensively used in many fields of industrial processes, medical diagnoses, and environmental surveillance.
 However, several significant drawbacks of the sensor still exist, such as the baseline drift and sensitivity degradation over time, which requires periodic time-consuming calibration procedures and subsequently a high maintenance.
 A novel method has been demonstrated in this study to overcome these problems by improving the dissolved oxygen sensor performance.
 A simple sensor system, consisted of a fluidic structure and electrolysis electrodes, is used to manipulate the oxygen calibration environment within the fluidic channel.
 Electrolytically generated oxygen and hydrogen bubbles play two roles in this integrated fluidic sensor system.
 First, the oxygen (100 % oxygen) and hydrogen bubbles (0% oxygen) are utilized for a two-point in situ self-calibration procedure of a dissolved oxygen sensor in the system.
 Secondly, the generation and shrinkage of the bubbles provide the driving force for the sampling and dispensing of analyte solutions.
 A prototype microsystem including a fluidic structure and electrolysis electrodes was designed and produced by microfabrication technology.
 The controlled bubble microenvironment effectively manipulated the sensor responses and the fluidic motion.
-With the proposed novel electrolysis technology, dissolved oxygen sensors can be made smaller and cheaper with a simple structure for in situ self-calibration and sampling/dispensing procedures"--Abstract, leaf iii.
+With the proposed novel electrolysis technology, dissolved oxygen sensors can be made smaller and cheaper with a simple structure for in situ self-calibration and sampling/dispensing procedures"--Abstract, page iii.

 Electrical and Computer Engineering

 University of Missouri--Rolla

 © 2005 Xinbo He, All rights reserved.